Storidge/cio-faq/general.md

 # General

+### What is Storidge CIO?

+Orchestration systems create an abstraction layer on top of a group of hosts, so development teams can quickly deploy applications on logical resources.
+Similarly, Storidge's Container I/O (CIO) is a tool that creates a storage abstraction layer for stateful applications to persist, share and manage data on logical resources.

+Cloud native apps are orchestrated, scalable, mobile, and storage agnostic.
+These traits make older storage technologies a poor fit.
+Storidge's CIO was purpose built to solve application data management challenges in these new orchestrated environments.
+It eliminates the manual effort, inconsistencies, and tedium in trying to patch external networked storage into an orchestrated environment.

+See [Introduction](https://guide.storidge.com/what_is_cio/introduction.html) for benefits CIO provides to developers and operators.

 ### Will there always be a "community" (free) edition?
 Or do I get presented with a license fee later?

 Yes, there will always be a Community Edition (free).
 Note that the free edition is up to 5 nodes and 10 TBs of capacity.